jasegehring/kite/README.md

 This package offers a few utilities that enable fast and accurate pre-processing of Feature Barcoding experiments, a common datatype in single-cell genomics.
 In Feature Barcoding assays, cellular data are recorded as short DNA sequences using procedures adapted from single-cell RNA-seq.

 The __kite ("kallisto indexing and tag extraction__") package is used to prepare input files for Feature Barcoding experiments prior to running the kallisto | bustools scRNA-seq pipeline.
 Starting with a Python dictionary of Feature Barcode names and Feature Barcode sequences, the function `kite_mismatch_maps` produces a "mismatch map" and outputs "mismatch" fasta and transcript-to-gene (t2g) files.
-The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are required for kallisto | bus.
+The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are required to run kallisto | bustools.

 The mismatch fasta file is used by `kallisto index` with a k-mer length -k equal to the length of the Feature Barcode.

-After running `bustools correct` and `bustools count`, the t2g file is used by bustools count to generate a Features x Cells matrix.
+After running `bustools correct` and `bustools sort`, the t2g file is used by `bustools count` to generate a Features x Cells matrix.
 In this way, kallisto | bustools will effectively search the sequencing data for the Feature Barcodes and their Hamming distance = 1 neighbors.
 We find that for Feature Barcodes of moderate length (6-15bp) pre-processing is remarkably fast and the results equivalent to or better than those from traditional alignment.

 The Vignettes directory [https://github.com/pachterlab/kite/tree/master/docs/Vignettes] contains Python notebooks with complete examples for 10X and CITE-seq data.
 They show how to use kite, kallisto | bustools, and ScanPy to perform a complete feature barcoding analysis, and the results are compared with CellRanger.

-NOTE: To avoid potential pseudoalignment errors arising from inverted repeats, kallisto requires odd values for the k-mer length k.If your Feature Barcodes have an even length, just add a constant base one side and follow the protocol as suggested.
+NOTE: To avoid potential pseudoalignment errors arising from inverted repeats, kallisto requires odd values for the k-mer length k.
+If your Feature Barcodes have an even length, just add an appropriate constant base one side and follow the protocol as suggested.
+Adding constant bases in this way increases specificity and may be useful for experiments with low sequencing quality or very short Feature Barcodes.

 ## kite Utilities

-#### `kite_mismatch_maps(dict, mismatch_t2g_path, mismatch_fasta_path`
+#### `kite_mismatch_maps(dict, mismatch_t2g_path, mismatch_fasta_path)`
 This wrapper function is the easiest way to use `kite`.
-Just input a Python dictionary, and `kite_mismatch_map` will output a "mismatch" t2g file and a "mismatch" fasta file.
-These files are used by kallisto | bustools to complete pre-processing(see above and Vignettes).
+"Mismatch" t2g and fasta files are used by kallisto | bustools to complete pre-processing(see below and Vignettes).

+dict: a Python dictionary with Feature Barcode name : Feature Barcode sequence as key:value pairs
+mismatch_t2g_path: filepath for a new "mismatch" t2g file
+mismatch_fasta_path: filepath for a new "mismatch" fasta file

-#### `make_mismatch_map(filename)`
+#### `make_mismatch_map(dict)`
 This function returns all sample tags and and their single base mismatches (hamming distance 1) as an OrderedDict object.
-The size of the object is (k=the length of the Feature Barocdes)*(3=altnerative base pairs for each base)*(N=number of Feature Barocdes) + (N=number of Feature Barcode sequences).
+The number of elements in the object is (k=the length of the Feature Barocdes)*(3=altnerative base pairs for each base)*(N=number of Feature Barocdes) + (N=number of Feature Barcode sequences).
 For the 10x example dataset, 17 Feature Barcodes of length k=15 are used.
-These yield 15*3*17+17=782
+These yield 15x3x17+17=782 entries in the OrderedDict object.

+dict: a Python dictionary with Feature Barcode name : Feature Barcode sequence as key:value pairs

-#### `write_mismatch_map(tag_map, tagmap_t2g_path, tagmap_fasta_path)`
+#### `write_mismatch_map(tag_map, mismatch_t2g_path, mismatch_fasta_path)`
 Saves the OrderedDict generated by `make_mismatch_map` (tag_map) to file in fasta and t2g formats for building the kallisto index and running bustools count, respectively.

+tag_map: OrderedDict object produced by `make_mismatch_map`
+mismatch_t2g_path: filepath for a new "mismatch" t2g file
+mismatch_fasta_path: filepath for a new "mismatch" fasta file\

 ## Example: 1k PBMCs from a Healthy Donor - Gene Expression and Cell Surface Protein